bluefoxr/COINr/cran-comments.md

 ## Resubmission

-This is a resubmission v.0.6.1 to very recent v.0.6.0.
-I can see that CRAN tests have thrown two errors because I have used the native pipe |> in a few places in updates.
-I have now removed the native pipe to keep the R version dependency at 4.0.
-Sorry about that.
+This is a resubmission, which comprises a major update, hence the jump in numbering from 0.6.1 to 1.0.0.

-Updates are described in NEWS.md.
+Updates are described in NEWS.md, and there is a vignette describing the upgrades in more detail at `vignette("v1")`.
-There were no errors or warnings (see below).

 There was 1 note: